 Bali’s death naturally caused the project to be shelved.
 It is said that Bedi was so distraught at Bali’s passing that he burnt the script of Rano on Bali’s funeral pyre.
 He would finally make his directorial debut years later with Dastak (1970) starring Sanjeev Kumar and Rehana Sultan, both of whom went on to win National Awards for their fine performances as did Madan Mohan for his haunting music.
 Meena Rai would go on to became a big star in the world of Punjabi cinema while Dharmendra, of course, became a huge star in the world of Hindi films.

 Finally, it was filmmaker Sukhwant Dhadda, who brought Ek Chadar Maili Si to the silver screen in 1986.
 Hema Malini gave one of the best performances of her career playing Rano with Rishi Kapoor complementing her perfectly, playing Mangal.
-The role of Salamat, however, was diluted to that being a gypsy girl and not Muslim called Raaji, played by Poonam Dhillon.
+The role of Salamat, however, was diluted to that being a gypsy girl called Raaji, played by Poonam Dhillon.
 Though the film was highly appreciated, it did not work at the box office.